Master in Molecular Life Sciences

 Degree: Master of Science

 The profession in a nutshell

-Biotechnology uses living systems and organisms to develop or make products for agriculture, medicine and industry.
-As an expert in this field you usually work in a lab setting in fundamental research and/or quality control.
-By raising your qualifications to a Masters level, you expand your job opportunities to include positions with higher-level responsibility.
-This means you have the skills to independently plan, organise and execute projects, devise experimental strategies and write scientific documents.
-Moreover, you are able to oversee the organisational and interpersonal aspects of your projects.
+Biotechnology uses living systems and organisms to develop or make products for agriculture, medicine, and industry.
+As an expert in this field, you usually work in a lab setting in fundamental research and/or quality control.
+By raising your qualifications to a Master's level, you expand your job opportunities to include positions with higher-level responsibility.
+This means you have the skills to independently plan, organize and execute projects, devise experimental strategies and write scientific documents.
+Moreover, you are able to oversee the organizational and interpersonal aspects of your projects.
 These are valuable skills that employers look for.

 Theory and practice

 One of the hallmarks of education at HAN is the seamless integration of theory and practice.
 During this course theory and practice go hand in hand.
 Both in class and at your workplace, you continually work on projects that contribute to the actual development of bioscience products.
 For example, the discovery of new targets or drugs, the optimisation of protein production and purification, or the development and validation of diagnostic tests.

 After studying the literature, you design strategies and experiments, write complete project proposals, analyze data, give scientific presentations and write project reports.
 To help you reflect on your development in these areas, you have your own personal coach, who also stays in close contact with you during your internship.